openbmc/openbmc/poky/documentation/ref-manual/ref-variables.rst

       The actual directory depends on several things:

-      -  TMPDIR
-         : The top-level build output directory
+      -  :term:`TMPDIR`: The top-level build output directory
-      -  MULTIMACH_TARGET_SYS
-         : The target system identifier
+      -  :term:`MULTIMACH_TARGET_SYS`: The target system identifier
-      -  PN
-         : The recipe name
+      -  :term:`PN`: The recipe name
-      -  EXTENDPE
-         : The epoch - (if
+      -  :term:`EXTENDPE`: The epoch - (if :term:`PE` is not specified, which
-         PE
-         is not specified, which is usually the case for most recipes, then EXTENDPE
+         is usually the case for most recipes, then `EXTENDPE` is blank)
-         is blank)
-      -  PV
-         : The recipe version
+      -  :term:`PV`: The recipe version
-      -  PR
-         : The recipe revision
+      -  :term:`PR`: The recipe revision

       As an example, assume a Source Directory top-level folder name ``poky``, a default Build Directory at ``poky/build``, and a